-For this, in Gururaj's own words, "had been in the back of my mind all of those years, ever since my meeting with Pavitrananda".
+For this, in Gururaj's words, "had been in the back of my mind all of those years, ever since my meeting with Pavitrananda".
 Over the years, Gururaj became increasingly impressed with the central importance of meditation as a means of gradually acquiring access to the Superconscious Self.
 It also became clear that each person is a unique individual.
-Therefore in order to be fully effective, the meditation practice given to each person must be right for him as an individual.
-It must fit into one's individual life style as a whole, enhancing every area of life, work, marriage, personal relationships, etc. - in the path one has chosen.
+Therefore to be fully effective, the meditation practice given to each person must be right for him as an individual.
+It must fit into one's individual life style as a whole, enhancing every area of life, work, marriage, personal relationships, etc. - in the path, one has chosen.

 Thus throughout the years, Gururaj continued to read widely on spiritual, philosophical, and psychological subjects, and to study and practise many forms of meditation.
-More importantly, he continued to exercise the power of his inner intuitive perception.
+More importantly, he continued to exercise the power of his intuitive inner perception.
 Using these tools of knowledge, experience and intuition, he gradually began to teach meditation, always stressing the importance of matching the right techniques to the right individual.
-In this way he evolved a method of selecting meditation practices that would meet the unique mental, physical, emotional and spiritual needs of each person.
+In this way, he evolved a method of selecting meditation practices that would meet the unique mental, physical, emotional and spiritual needs of each person.

 Over the years, Gururaj had personally selected individual meditational practices for thousands of individuals from many racial, religious, and cultural backgrounds - including Christians, Jews, Hindus, Muslims, Buddhists, as well as many non-religious people.
-In watching their greatly accelerated progress, he became increasingly impressed with the effectiveness of these practices as a tool for aiding people in fulfilling the purposes of their own individual quest for self-realisation.
+In watching their greatly accelerated progress, he became increasingly impressed with the effectiveness of these practices as a tool for aiding people in fulfilling the purposes of their individual quest for self-realisation.

-In 1975 Gururaj completed the business phase of his life.
-He continued to live in Capetown with his family, and took the vow of full-time service to humanity.
-Thus the remainder of his life was devoted to helping people throughout the world in their spiritual quests for self-realisation.
+In 1975, Gururaj completed the business phase of his life.
+He continued to live in Capetown with his family and took the vow of full-time service to humanity.
+Thus, the remainder of his life was devoted to helping people throughout the world in their spiritual quests for self-realisation.

 To this end, Gururaj, together with other like-minded people in several countries, founded the International Foundation for Spiritual Unfoldment in the autumn of 1975.
 Within just one year, individuals in nine different countries started national branches of the International Foundation for Spiritual Unfoldment (IFSU) to help make such meditation practices easily available to all individuals who might desire them.

 There is an important point regarding Gururaj and his life and work which must be made very clear.
 According to Gururaj, "the purpose of the external guru is to help awaken the internal guru within each person.
-Therefore my work is to guide people in learning how to experience their own inner guide, to awaken them to an awareness of their own greater self.
+Therefore, my work is to guide people in learning how to experience their inner guide, to awaken them to an awareness of their greater self.
 When this is accomplished, my guidance is no longer required, for each person becomes a guru unto himself".

-Thus Gururaj wanted all to know that he was just an ordinary human being, different from most individuals only in the fact that he had walked the spiritual path to the goal which the great majority of people are still striving to reach - thus enabling him to be useful as a guide.
+Thus, Gururaj wanted all to know that he was just an ordinary human being, different from most individuals only in the fact that he had walked the spiritual path to the goal which the great majority of people are still striving to reach - thus enabling him to be useful as a guide.
 He repeatedly said that what he has attained in his spiritual quest, all other human beings can also attain.

-In accordance with this understanding, he insisted that he be treated as an ordinary human being with no more fuss or reverence than the dignity required by any person, and that IFSU in no way become a "cult of the guru".
+In accordance with this understanding, he insisted that he be treated as an ordinary human being with no more fuss or reverence than the dignity required by any person and that IFSU in no way become a "cult of the guru".
 Gururaj's prime concern was to see IFSU become a worldwide fellowship of individuals on the path to fulfilment and self-realisation.